 Yesterday morning, after waking early and morning coffee, The Girl and I got out for a nice walk at Silver Saddle Ranch.
 We walked our usual loop, starting at the upper staging area on the access road, north to the Mexican Ditch trail, then south through the ranch compound and back to the Mexican Ditch, then up the hill to the trail and back to the rig.

 The loop is about a mile and three-quarters and takes something between 45 minutes and an hour to walk.
-It all depends on how long with linger along the way.
+It all depends on how long we linger along the way.

 I knew I wanted to make an image for the day.
 The thistles are in bloom and provide a ready subject.
 I have used them before.